Quebec view from Levis

 The works with a view of Quebec from the south shore to Lévis make the painter famous.
-Here, in the work Vue de Québec, Robert Pilot bears witness in the foreground to the richness of the nature of the territory through the bright colors of the trees in finely painted in autumn.
-In the background, the view of Quebec City, with its emblematic Château Frontenac, is painted in the purest impressionist tradition, from where the shapes and colors are more nebulous, It thus captures the atmosphere and the impression that the city gives off.
+Here, in the work Vue de Quebec, Robert Pilot bears witness in the foreground to the richness of the nature of the territory through the bright colours of the trees in finely painted in autumn.
+In the background, the view of Quebec City, with its emblematic Château Frontenac, is painted in the purest impressionist tradition, from where the shapes and colours are more nebulous.
+It thus captures the atmosphere that the city gives off.

 Selling and buying artworks by Canadian artist Robert Pilot.
 Contact our art galleries to buy or sell art by Robert Pilot